 Bullying can encompass a wide variety of behaviors, from physical intimidation to teasing to online harassment.
 The crucial elements of bullying behavior is that it hurts another person physically or emotionally, the person being bullied has a hard time stopping the behaviors or defending herself, and there is an imbalance of power between the bully and the person being bullied.
 If you or someone that you love is being bullied, Blackburn Center may be able to help.
-Please do not hesitate to call us at 724-836-1122 or 1-888-832-2272.
+Please do not hesitate to call us at 1-888-832-2272.

 Facts About Bullying